danvk/Stanford-CS-242-Programming-Languages/hw2/README.md

 I'm able to run `problem.ski` in ~5 minutes.

 Rylan's code runs in ~2 minutes!
 His `problem.lam` is nearly identical.
 So is his `ski_eval.py` just that much faster?
 Yes.
 He's still using string comparison, but he's mutating `ski.App` objects in-place rather than treating them as immutable.
 Applying that optimization to my `ski_eval.py` gets me down to ~39 seconds.
 Nearly TA-level performance!
+Using mutation within `rewrite_s` gets me all the way down to ~2 seconds.
+WOW!

 - `is_zero` is straightforward
 - `len`